Scoliopus bigelovii

+Description

 This herbaceous perennial, one of two species of Scoliopus, grows from a rhizome and a small section of underground stem.
 The above-ground parts include two large leaves each up to 24 × 10 cm.
 There are sometimes 3 or 4 leaves.
 They have several longitudinal veins and are green with darker green or purplish mottling.
 The inflorescence is actually an umbel of flowers, but the peduncle is mostly underground with 3 to 12 flower-bearing pedicels rising above the surface, appearing separate.
 The flower has three flat, spreading, pointed oval or lance-shaped sepals and three narrower, linear or fingerlike petals.
 The sepals are pale or greenish and striped or streaked with dark purple.
 The flower has a disagreeable scent.
 The three short stamens are located at the bases of the sepals.
 The style has three long, often curving branches.
 The fruit is a capsule.
 As it matures, the pedicel that bears it twists or droops down to bring it in contact with the substrate.

+Ecology

 The flower is pollinated by fungus gnats of the genera Mycetophilla, Sciara, and Corynoptera.
 Seeds are dispersed by ants, including Formica fusca, Formica rufibaris, and Aphaenogaster subterranea.